rohalla2/Project2/src/README.md

 Project 2
 ----------
-HTTP Server: Server.java
-HTTPS Server: HTTPSServer.java
+The HTTP and SSL server are both contained in the same file, Server.java.
+Since the only real difference is how the connection is set up we simply use conditionals to decide which type of server should be run (based on the boolean mIsSecureServer).

 We have attempted the extra credit for this project.
-To accomplish this, we have created an abstract class (AbstractServer.java).
-The abstract server contains the shared code for both the HTTP and HTTPS server and extends Thread.
-Both of the concrete server classes inherit from AbstractServer.java.
+To accomplish this, we have the Server class extend Thread.
+The main work of the server happens in the overrided run() method.

-The main method is in Server.java so that the project can be run according to spec.

 The included Makefile should be used to build the project:  make clean && make